Immigration

 • Nationality

-• Other social group (for example, being gay or a member of a certain tribe)
+• Membership in a particular social group (for example, being gay or a member of a certain tribe)

 Applying for asylum is complicated.
 If you want to apply for asylum, you should talk to a lawyer.
 You can find nonprofits that offer free legal help in your area on this page under "Legal Help and Lawyers."